 - Guardianships and Conservatorships - Sometimes a person is not unable to pursue proactive estate planning and they may require a court-appointed Guardian and Conservator to manage their assets and make decisions about healthcare, where to live, etc. We can help you navigate the often-protracted process of approving guardians and conservators with a probate court.

 - Medicaid Planning - Medicaid benefits help many Americans access the critical long-term care opportunities that they need without placing a financial burden on their families.
 Qualifying for Medicaid can be extremely difficult, but our team can help you navigate the often-confusing eligibility requirements in both advanced planning and crisis scenarios.

 Our Grand Blanc estate planning lawyers at Mannor Law Group, PLLC are ready to help you protect your legacy.
 Call (810) 645-8426 or contact us online!
-Serving Grand Blanc, Flint, Rochester Hills and all of Mid-Michigan.
+Serving Grand Blanc, Flint, Rochester Hills, Brighton and all of Mid-Michigan.

 What Is A Living Trust?